davide-castro20/FEUP-LBAW-Wiki/ebd.md

 1. Fixed a duplicate trigger issue
 1. Added notify_admin trigger and corresponding function; Changed "Trigger" to "Rule" in rule01
 1. Added update_stock_remove_from_cart trigger and function; Changed transaction 1 procedure's name from 'remove_stock' to 'add_to_cart'
-1. Fixed Transaction 2 code (fixed variable names and price with discount calculation)
+1. Fixed Transaction 2 code (fixed variable names and price with discount calculation).
+Added shipping and billing addresses to purchase table.

 ***
 GROUP2111, 18/04/2021